How to Identify and Takedown a Copyright or Trademark Infringement

 Trademark, on the other hand, is the fingerprint of your company.
 It is quintessential to identifying your company’s brand.
 Trademark’s include logos, slogans, words, names, symbols, colours or sounds.
 These are things that distinguish your goods and services from others in the market, and which signal the source of the goods.
 For example, the Golden Arches are a brand defining feature for McDonald’s fast food globally:

 Copyright covers a much broader spectrum of work than a trademark, but that doesn’t mean that all copied works would fall under a copyright infringement.
 For example, a number of our clients have come across websites offering a different product but the website looks and feels like our client’s site, despite not being exactly identical.
+The same goes for fraudulent social media accounts.
 Unfortunately, “look and feel” of a website is generally not protected by copyright.
 However, the source code of a website (including HTML) could be considered a “literary work” and be copyright protected, provided there is something unique or distinctive about it, or it contains sufficient creative expression.
 In other words, your run-of-the-mill HTML which is readily available may not be categorised as copyrightable.

 Sometimes Copying is Okay